Attacks Upon Ethiopia

-Ethiopia’s Prime Minister Dr Abiy Ahmed published this open letter to US President Joseph R. Biden Jr. on 17 September 2021.
-To read it, tap or click here.
-In response, Ianet wrote this short letter—or comment—to the Australian prime minister.
+Ethiopia’s Prime Minister Dr Abiy Ahmed published an open letter to US President Joseph R. Biden Jr. on 17 September 2021.
+To read it tap or click here.
+In response, Ianet will write about it to the Australian prime minister.
+Click or tap here for her letter.
 Could you write to your leaders?

 White Post for White House

 In English, a 105-year-old wrote to world leaders Biden and Johnson.
 A 5-year-old boy wrote to US President Biden.
 He called his letter “White Post for White House”.
 The child begged for peace.
 “Hundreds of thousands of children will never have proper burials.”

 Here, in Western Australia, Ethiopian diaspora mourn relatives murdered in TPLF massacres.
 They raise funds for millions of internally displaced Ethiopians.
 Those ingenious business people and farmers are starving.
 Patting and feeding animals comforts us.

 Study the pictures of animals.
 Most of the photos were not taken in Ethiopia.
 However, all these animals are found there.
 Only the kangaroo is not indigenous (native) to Ethiopia.

 What is the 1 thing that all these creatures have in common?